 Before I was elected to city council, I served on the city’s traffic calming committee.

-Light the Lake.
-Highland Games.
-Canada Day.
-Kick for a Cure.
-Kaleidoscope Arts Festival.
+Light the Lake, Highland Games, Canada Day, Kaleidoscope Arts Festival.

 These are among the biggest events in what was voted as “the best public space in Canada” by the Canadian Institute of Planners, in 2017.